The future of hybrid TEFL courses

 Hybrid TEFL courses can certainly replace the purely online TEFL courses as the latter are the equivalent of learning from a book with the answers in a section at the back.
 Online courses are still a good option for those who do not have the possibility of doing a face-to-face course at a qualified school or wish to supplement their classroom training with distance learning classes, before their 4-week course.

 When we compare a hybrid course with our 4-week TEFL courses in any of our destinations, the difference is noticeable.
 While some students may have enough discipline to study on their own, nothing replaces the close relationship established with their teacher during a physical course.
 This allows them, in addition to clarifying questions in real time and sharing what they have learned with other students, to spend more time in an environment closer to the one they will be working as teachers in the future.

 EBC started its hybrid TEFL course in 2007.
 About 18 months later UCLES launched theirs.
 Since then a few more have started as well.

-The BC requirement regarding 100 contact hours becomes blurry for hybrid TEFL courses when the school meets their accreditation and teaching practice requirements.
-EBC’s accrediting examination board, the College of Teachers, means that we meet these requirements and so do the others mentioned here.
+The British Council requirement regarding 100 contact hours becomes blurry for hybrid TEFL courses when the school meets their accreditation and teaching practice requirements.

-Accredited courses, unfortunately, cannot be cheap.
-As a rough guide 200 USD of your accredited course fee is paid to the examination board or university.
+Accredited courses like our Trinity CertTESOL course, unfortunately, cannot be cheap.
+As a rough guide 311 USD (274 Euros) of your accredited course fee is paid to the examination board or university.

-Hybrid TEFL courses offering a truly internationally recognised and accepted certificate from an examination board will be cheaper than equivalent four-week courses but do not expect huge savings.
+Hybrid TEFL courses offering a truly internationally recognised and accepted certificate like the one EBC offers will be cheaper than the equivalent four-week courses but not a lot.
+Do not expect huge savings.